brotatotes/bht-automation/bht gen 3/Acts/Chapter 27/Acts 27 7 bht.md

 3. "We sailed under Crete - See Acts 27:4.
 We lay along near to Crete, so as to break the violence of the wind."

 ### Marvin Vincent:
-1. "The meaning is not that they had scarcely reached Cnidus when the wind became contrary, nor that they had come only as far as Cnidus in many days; but that they were retarded by contrary winds between Myra and Cnidus, a distance of about one hundred and thirty miles, which, with a favorable wind, they might have accomplished in a day."
+1. "The meaning is not that they had scarcely reached Cnidus when the wind became contrary, nor that they had come only as far as Cnidus in many days; but that they were retarded by contrary winds between Myra and Cnidus."
+2. "Such a contrary wind would have been the northwesterly, which prevails during the summer months in that part of the Archipelago."
+3. "They were retarded by contrary winds between Myra and Cnidus, a distance of about one hundred and thirty miles, which, with a favorable wind, they might have accomplished in a day."

 ### Philip Schaff:
-1. "The Greek word μόλις, translated 'scarce,' really expresses difficulty and struggle."
+1. "The question arises as to the cause of this slow sailing.
+It must have been either from lack of wind, or because the wind was contrary."
-2. "The wind not suffering us."
+2. "The wind not suffering us ... does not appear that at this time they had relinquished their intention of prosecuting their voyage."
-3. "Here they would obtain the same advantages as before, under the shore of Asia Minor, as to comparative shelter and a favourable current."
+3. "Sailed under Crete, i.e. under its lee.
+Here they would obtain the same advantages as before, under the shore of Asia Minor, as to comparative shelter and a favourable current."

 ### Archibald T. Robertson:
-1. "Many days (εν ικαναις ημεραις).
-Literally, 'in considerable days.'"
+1. "When we had sailed slowly (βραδυπλοουντες).
+Literally, 'sailing slowly,' not 'having or had sailed slowly.'"
 2. "With difficulty (μολις).
-Used in old Greek, like μογις (Luke 9:39) from μολος, toil (see Acts 14:18)."
+Used in old Greek, like μογις (Luke 9:39) from μολος, toil."
 3. "We sailed under the lee of Crete (υπεπλευσαμεν την Κρητην).
-See under verse Acts 27:4.
 Instead of going to the right of Crete as the straight course would have been they sailed southwest with Crete to their right and got some protection against the wind there."

 ### John Gill:
-1. "It was a city and promontory in Doris, in the Chersonese or peninsula of Caria, famous for the marble statue of Venus made by Praxiteles"
-2. "Jerom says, it was a famous island over against Asia, joining to the province of Caria"
-3. "because, as both Pausanias and Strabo say, it was joined by a bridge or causeway to the continent"
+1. "And when we had sailed slowly many days...the ship being laden with goods."
+2. "Cnidus...was the birthplace of Eudoxus, a famous philosopher, astrologer, geometrician, physician and lawgiver."
+3. "We sailed under Crete...over against Salmone; now called Capo Salamone: this...island of Crete."

 ### John Wesley:
 1. Cnidus — was a cape and city of Caria.